mhmdtwsm/MyObsidianNotes/WebBackend/Java_Script/DOM/Elements.md

 console.log(element); // Logs the element with id="myElement"
 ```

+**Note:** If you assign the same `id` to multiple elements, `getElementById` will return only the first element it encounters in the DOM.
+This behavior can lead to unexpected results and should be avoided.

 ### 2. `getElementsByClassName`

 - Returns a collection of elements that share the same `class`.